 Exhibit 15.
-Evaluation findings along the input distribution ToC quality inputs.
+Evaluation findings along the input distribution ToC

+Strengthened outreach and new rural locales have enhanced farmers' demand for and access to quality inputs.
 In interviews, seed companies and agro-dealers remarked that their increased farmer outreach has led to more informed choice among farmers, as well as greater demand for their products.
 In response to this increased farmer demand for inputs, several existing seed companies and agro-dealers also expanded operations, particularly in Mozambique and Kenya.
 Importantly for smallholders, village agro-dealers supported by AGRA have also improved last-mile delivery of seeds and chemicals to farmers in rural areas, particularly in Ethiopia and Tanzania.